nbusseneau/hephaistos/README.md

 - Download one of:
   - [hephaistos-windows-exe.zip](https://github.com/nbusseneau/hephaistos/releases/latest/download/hephaistos-windows-exe.zip) (recommended, standalone Windows executable)
   - [hephaistos-python.zip](https://github.com/nbusseneau/hephaistos/releases/latest/download/hephaistos-python.zip) (if you want to use Python or are on MacOS / Linux)
+- Extract the ZIP.
+You should have at least an `hephaistos` directory and `hephaistos.exe` (if using the standalone executable).
 - Move the ZIP to Hades main directory.
-If you don't know where it is:
+If you don't know where it is, Hephaistos can help you:
-  - Steam: Right-click on game in library > Manage > Browse local files.
-    - Defaults to `C:\Program Files\Steam\steamapps\common\Hades` or `C:\Program Files (x86)\Steam\steamapps\common\Hades`.
-  - Epic Games: Launcher does not provide a way to check where game is installed.
-    - Defaults to `C:\Program Files\Epic Games\Hades`.
+  - Windows: run `hephaistos.exe`
+  - Python / MacOS / Linux: run `python -m hephaistos`

-- Extract the ZIP directly in the directory.
-You should have at least an `hephaistos` directory and `hephaistos.exe` (if using the standalone executable) sitting right next to the default Hades directories:
+Hephaistos must be sitting right next to the default Hades directories:

 ```
 Hades